ethereum/ethereum-org-website/src/content/deprecated-software/index.md

 **Summary**

 Legacy Wiki and eth.wiki were wikis maintained by the Ethereum Foundation for the wider community.
-They were mainly oriented toward hosting detailed descriptions of key aspects of the Ethereum platform and summarizations of technical roadmaps
+They were mainly oriented toward hosting detailed descriptions of key aspects of the Ethereum platform and summarizations of technical roadmaps.

 **Archives**